• Fall Recipes

 Why You Will Love This Recipe

-• It has pesto.
-Both sides of the bread for this sandwich are covered in pesto before piling on the rest of the ingredients.
-The flavor the basil, parmesan and pine nuts go so well with the other ingredients in this sandwich!
+• Pesto-packed flavor.
+Both sides of the bread are slathered with pesto before piling on the turkey, tomato and cheese.
+The basil, parmesan and pine nuts in the pesto bring a fresh, nutty flavor that pairs perfectly with the other ingredients.

-• The crunch.
-Grilling this sandwich on a panini grill or toasting it in a skillet or on a griddle to a perfect golden brown, gives this sandwich the perfect crunchy texture.
-Brushing the bread in olive oil before grilling it, helps to give it its delicious crunch and beautiful color.
+• Perfect crunch.
+Grilling on a panini press (or toasting in a skillet or on a griddle) gives the bread a golden and crispy finish.
+Brushing the bread with olive oil before grilling boosts the crunch and color.

 Ingredients

-• Bread: Swap the sourdough with ciabatta, focaccia, whole-grain bread, or even a baguette for a slightly different texture and flavor.
+• Try focaccia, whole grain or even a baguette for a different texture.

-• Pesto: Use sun-dried tomato pesto, arugula pesto or parsley pesto for a bit of a twist.
+• Swap in sun-dried tomato pesto, arugula pesto or parsley pesto for a fun twist.

-This easy recipe has not been tested with these substitutions.
+This easy recipe has not been tested with these variations.
 If you give any of these a try, please let me know how it worked out in the comments below!

 Equipment Needed